upenn-libraries/sdbmss/rails_app/README-docker-dev.md

 127.0.0.1 sdbmss.localhost
 ```

+> NOTE: On macOS you have to add the mapping to /etc/hosts.
+The change may not be require on Linux.

 #### Bring up the application with docker compose

 Run docker compose up with the `--build` option to build and set up the SDBM: